 About Unlearning the Hush

-The HUSH Framework was born out of a doctoral research focused on the oral histories and studies of Black female educators in Mississippi from 1954-1971.
+The un/HUSH Framework was born out of a doctoral research focused on the oral histories and studies of Black female educators in Mississippi from 1954-1971.

-This action-oriented framework seeks to carry forward their vision for equitable classrooms and help to create visibility for marginalized histories, stories, and people.
+This action-oriented framework seeks to carry forward their vision for equitable classrooms.

 The phrase “unlearning the hush” speaks to the power of shaking off constructs and barriers imposed on marginalized people through systemic and historical implications.

-The framework is all about creating culturally competent classroom lessons and experiences by recognizing marginalized histories (H), unlearning biases (U), sharing stories (S) and healing (H) through connection and relationships.
+The framework helps create culturally competent classroom lessons and experiences by recognizing marginalized histories (H), unlearning biases (U), sharing stories (S) and healing (H) through connection and relationships.

 Interested in learning more about the research?
 Keep scrolling.